flenniken/statictea/docs/functions.md

 can be any type.

 ~~~
-case(condition: string, pairs: list, default: optional any) any
+case = func(condition: string, pairs: list, default: optional any) any
 ~~~

 Examples: